-Help for injury victims in and around New Castle, Seaford and throughout the state
+Help for injury victims in Wilmington, Newark, New Castle, Seaford and throughout the state

-At Silverman, McDonald & Friedman, you will enjoy the benefits of working with an injury attorney team with 100 years of combined legal experience.
+At Silverman, McDonald & Friedman, you will enjoy the benefits of working with a Delaware injury attorney team with 100 years of combined legal experience.
 We take a proactive and aggressive approach to fighting for your right to recover compensation for your injuries.
-We offer a free consultation to discuss your case.
-You never need to worry about being able to afford to hire a lawyer because we take cases on contingency.
-This means you do not pay attorney fees until we recover compensation for you.
-We are here to help.
+We offer a free consultation and take cases on contingency.
+Contact us in Wilmington, Seaford, New Castle or Newark to learn more.

 The Bicycle Friendly Delaware Act